-Kosrae's reef, one of the most pristine hard coral reefs in the world, is protected by over 50 mooring buoys.
+Kosrae's reef, one of the most pristine hard coral reefs in the world, is protected by close to 70 mooring buoys.

 The buoys are suitable for small to medium size boats and may be used by anyone in the community.
-In addition to protecting Kosrae's pristine hard corals from destructive anchoring practices, the buoys provide secure anchoring sites for increased boating safety.
+In addition to protecting Kosrae's pristine hard corals from destructive anchoring practices, the buoys provide navigational aids and secure anchoring sites for increased boating safety.

 As the years have gone by, the mooring system has continued to evolve.

 Orginally the downline was attached to the anchor with a stainless shackle, now we splice a loop at the bottom of the downline which is passed through the eye fo the pin and then passed through itself to secure the line. (if this makes you dizzy, take a look at the photos) :) We have also added a float about 15 feet (5 meters) above the pin to keep the downline from touching coral during low tide or storms.

 This photo series shows drilling a new pin, cementing the pin in place, and replacing a down line and a surface buoy.